 - Understanding and filling out FSBO paperwork (10%)

-Less commonly, FSBO sellers also complained about selling within the planned time period, having enough time to devote to all aspects of the sale, attracting potential buyers, and helping the buyer obtain financing.
+Less commonly, FSBO sellers also complained about fixing up the home, having enough time to devote to all aspects of the sale, attracting potential buyers, and helping the buyer obtain financing.

 Pricing in particular is one area where FSBO sellers often stumble and end up leaving money on the table.
 FSBO sellers often turn to a professional appraiser or a home value website in order to determine their home’s listing price.